Child abuse victim

 In cases of willful violence

-Violence against children under 15
+Violence against a child under 15

 Violence resulting in incapacity for work of up to 8 days